SrWannapa/MADT8101-Customer-analytic/05.customer segment + product recomment/README.md

 BEFORE WE DO ANALYSIS WE HAVE TO CLEAN THE DATA AS NaN SO THE RECORD WILL BE 433142 ROWS FROM 578982 ROWS

 ## Segment by the customer shoping time
- we focus in the passenger flow during each period of a day show in the distribution. the most customer come to supermarket arivud 14:00 and 21:00
+ we focus in the passenger flow during each period of a day show in the distribution. the most customer come to supermarket around 14:00 and 21:00

 ![image](https://github.com/SrWannapa/MADT8101-Customer-analytic/blob/main/05.customer%20segment%20%2B%20product%20recomment/the%20passenger%20flow.png)